 - Students who have been away from Triton College for a minimum of three years may be allowed to return on a "probationary" status for one semester.
 During that time, the student must make satisfactory progress or become disqualified for further financial assistance.
 Students who were disqualified at the time they ceased their prior enrollment will be required to submit an appeal for reinstatement.

 - Students who are not reinstated by the committee may appeal again after they have successfully completed at least six credit hours of additional course work in a semester, unless the disqualification status is a result of having exceeded the Program Time Frame (see A-3).

 - Reinstatement of students who have exceeded the maximum program time frame will be considered for an extension only if they can document a change in academic program and/or that they have taken developmental course work.

 - Students have the right to appeal the decision of the Financial Aid Committee.
-This may be done by submitting a written request to the Director of Financial Aid, requesting a review of the committee's decision.
-The Director of Financial Aid's decision will be final.
+This may be done by submitting a written request to the Associate Dean of Financial Aid, requesting a review of the committee's decision.
+The Associate Dean of Financial Aid's decision will be final.

 D. Notification of Status

 The Financial Aid Office will notify students when they have become disqualified.
 However, it is the student’s responsibility to know their academic progress status and how it affects financial aid eligibility.